This page has annotations:

 Each essay is edited to ensure that it’s thesis-driven, jargon-free, and accessible to students.
 At the same time, each piece maintains the features of a scholarly essay: a bibliography of secondary research, attribution of primary source materials, and contextual notes where relevant.

-I have also edited essays to ensure that they're self-contained.
-That is, if a reader were only interested in the history of Conestoga Indiantown, she could read Martin's essay, use its links to explore the Digital Paxton archive, and perform additional research using the two-dozen linked resources listed below further reading.
+Each essay is also self-contained.
+That is, if a reader were only interested in the history of Conestoga Indiantown, she could read Martin's essay, use its links to explore the Digital Paxton collection, and perform additional research using the two-dozen linked resources listed below further reading.